* Application deadline for Round 17 extended to Monday 31 October 2022 *

 The Awards are named after Professor Cheryl E. Praeger AM FAA, in recognition of her contributions to supporting and encouraging women in mathematics.
 Cheryl E. Praeger was appointed as Professor of Mathematics at The University of Western Australia in 1983.
 She was the second woman appointed to a mathematics professorship in Australia, after Hanna Neumann at ANU in 1964.
 Professor Praeger has published over 330 journal articles and four research monographs, mostly in group theory, algebraic graph theory and combinatorics.
 She has supervised 30 PhD students, including nine women.
 She was the first pure mathematician to be awarded an Australian Research Council Federation Fellowship (2007-12).
 She was appointed a member of the Order of Australia in 1999 for her “service to Mathematics in Australia, especially through research and professional associations”, and she is a recipient of a Centenary Medal of the Australian Government in 2003 for services to mathematics.
 She is the first woman to be awarded the Thomas Ranken Lyle Medal of the Australian Academy of Science, in 2013, and the Moyal Medal from Macquarie University, in 2011.

-Professor Praeger was the first female President of the Australian Mathematical Society (1992-94), was made an Honorary Life Member in 2013, and has been Editor in Chief of the Australian Mathematical Society Lecture Series since 2008.
+Professor Praeger was the first woman to be President of the Australian Mathematical Society (1992-94), was made an Honorary Life Member in 2013, and has been Editor in Chief of the Australian Mathematical Society Lecture Series since 2008.
 She gave the inaugural Hanna Neumann Plenary Lecture at the Australian Mathematical Society’s Annual Meeting in 2010.
 She was elected a Fellow of the Australian Academy of Science in 1996, and she will serve a term on its Executive Committee as Foreign Secretary (2014-18).
-She is an Executive Committee member of the International Mathematical Union (2007-14), Vice-President of the International Commission for Mathematical Instruction (2013-16), foundation board member of the Australian Mathematics Trust, Chair of the Australian Mathematics Olympiad Committee, and former Chair of the Australian Council of Heads of Mathematical Sciences.
+She was an Executive Committee member of the International Mathematical Union (2007-14), Vice-President of the International Commission for Mathematical Instruction (2013-16), foundation board member of the Australian Mathematics Trust, Chair of the Australian Mathematics Olympiad Committee, and former Chair of the Australian Council of Heads of Mathematical Sciences.
 She was 2009 Western Australian Scientist of the Year, and chaired the selection committee for the International Congress of Mathematicians 2010 Emmy Noether Lecture.

 The current members of the Selection Committee for the Awards are: